zyrolasting/racket-vulkan/private/README.md

 must re-check all assumptions.

 ## The new
-The new code sits isolated from end users in `stranglerfigs`.
-It may grow independently, but must follow these rules:
+The new code must follow these rules:

 1. Generate Racket code fragments as [sequences][seq], not lists.
 2. Each `X.rkt` module must place all tests in a `X.test.rkt` in the same directory.